Skip to main content

 “Yes, Your Highness.”
 Devdoot nodded.

 “Of course, Your Highness.
-I will personally see to it.” he bowed quickly and rushed out to do the needful.
+I will personally see to it,” he bowed quickly and rushed out to do the needful.

 “Please leave me alone, Urvi.”
 She commanded as Urvi took the cue, bowed to her mistress and left to find Devdoot.
-Mallal’s death must have affected him and she wanted to see if he was fine.
-Her feet were swollen from the beginning of the trimester and she hurried as fast as she could to Rajkumar Mrityunjoy’s chamber but he was not there.
+Mallal’s death must have affected him, and she wanted to see if he was fine.
+Her feet were swollen from the beginning of the trimester, and she hurried as fast as she could to Rajkumar Mrityunjoy’s chamber, but he was not there.
 She frowned and looked around to enquire from the guards that he had gone to speak to one of the generals to see that another loyal bodyguard had been appointed for the king.
-Urvi stood there for a moment, wondering how the world went on just fine, replacing a person or a duty like they never existed, their sacrifices and loyalty gathering dust in a stone edict somewhere if they were high born, and lost in oblivion for people like Mallal.
+Urvi stood there for a moment, wondering how the world went on just fine, replacing a person or a duty like they never existed, their sacrifices and loyalty gathering dust in a stone edict somewhere if they were highborn, and lost in oblivion for people like Mallal.
 Her thought made her emotional as she wiped away the coming tears.
-She had never known the man but if Devdoot liked him he must have been great.
-She needed to check on Devdoot but she knew he would be immersed in work.
+She had never known the man, but if Devdoot liked him, he must have been great.
+She needed to check on Devdoot, but she knew he would be immersed in work.
 He did that when he was upset.
 So, she had to wait till nightfall to see him again.

 Rajkumari Mandakini had found a routine in her guarded premises, praying, reading and often hearing the maids tell stories of Neelambargarh and its gods and kings.
-For a change, Mandakini realised how right Ishaan Dev was to see these people as humans and not enemies as she had.
-She had never met a Neelambargarhi all her life.
+For a change, Mandakini realised how right Ishaan Dev was to see these people as humans and not enemies, as she had.
+She had never met a Neelambargarhi in all her life.
 The only times she heard of one were when her father, brother or nephews went to war.
 They were bruised.
 Sometimes a part of their land would be occupied by the Neelambargarhi, she would hear from behind the curtains her father or brother lamenting about loot, lost cattle, destroyed crops and temples and kidnapped women.
 It made her blood boil as she imagined the people of Neelambargarh to be demons that she had heard of, from myths and epics.
-Hearing their stories of war and loss made her realise that given a chance even her kin would turn into demons for these people.
+Hearing their stories of war and loss made her realise that, given a chance, even her kin would turn into demons for these people.
 She wanted to enquire into how Shivanandan and his troop were doing, whether he was being insulted or punished for being a Suryapalian.
-She knew she could not meet him so she took out a coin from her bundle along with a note she managed to scribble and handed it over to her maid who read the note herself to reassure her belief that it caused no harm to Neelambargarh and its royals before taking it to Shivanandan.
+She knew she could not meet him, so she took out a coin from her bundle along with a note she managed to scribble and handed it over to her maid, who read the note herself to reassure her belief that it caused no harm to Neelambargarh and its royals before taking it to Shivanandan.

 “If you want, I can go there, Your Highness.
 But you must return to the capital immediately for your own safety.”
 Raja Viraj spoke in a rather firm tone that made Maharaja Ishaan Dev frown.

-“But when it's Chandrameri it will be wrong to send you.
+“But when it's Chandrameri, it will be wrong to send you.
 I have to go.”
 Ishaan Dev shook his head.
-“I know Mallal saved me this time and we are yet to detect what the attack was from but…”
+“I know Mallal saved me this time, and we are yet to detect what the attack was from, but…”

 “Then I suggest you come back to Chandramer later when things are… better.”
 Raja Viraj looked almost pale and scared.
 Ishaan Dev had never seen him so startled.